B-Mqn/FluksoToPvoutput/README.md

 3. `sudo systemctl status flukso2pvoutput_mqtt.service`

 ### troubleshooting
-if your having issues stop the service using above stop command  and then run `python /home/pi/flukso2pvoutput_mqtt.py`  to see if you can see what the error/problem is (Ctrl + C to close).
+if your having issues stop the service using above stop command  and then run `python3 /home/pi/flukso2pvoutput_mqtt.py`  to see if you can see what the error/problem is (Ctrl + C to close).
-  - After testing on another device I have had to use `python3 /home/pi/flukso2pvoutput_mqtt.py` for some reason.
   - This will show live mqtt data and other 5 min interval data - dont forget to start the service again or reboot the device.
 Debugging
   - Enable the debug flag in the `flukso2pvoutput_mqtt.py` file - `DEBUG_LOG = True`  # True = On False = Off